puallee/Online-dictionary-learning/README.md

 # Online-dictionary-learning
-This is the official Matlab implementation of online sparse dictionary learning and time pyramid matching ["ECG beats classification via online sparse dictionary and time pyramid matching"，In the IEEE 17th International Conference on Communication Technology (ICCT) ] which can download from https://ieeexplore.ieee.org/abstract/document/8359889，https://arxiv.org/abs/2008.06672
+This is the official Matlab implementation of online sparse dictionary learning and time pyramid matching ["Nanyu Li, Yujuan Si, Duo Deng, Chunyu Yuan ECG beats classification via online sparse dictionary and time pyramid matching"，In the IEEE 17th International Conference on Communication Technology (ICCT) ] which can download from https://ieeexplore.ieee.org/abstract/document/8359889，https://arxiv.org/abs/2008.06672
 ## Compatibility
 * The code is tested using Window 10, with matlab 2012.